Encountering Saint Joseph

 As I grew to love and had encounters with the hearts of each of the Holy Family, I very much felt part of this family.
 The fruitfulness of their virginal-marriage became the foundation of my understanding of the fruitfulness of celibacy.
 In 2017, I became a bride of Christ as a Consecrated Virgin.
 The morning of my consecration, as my spiritual director and I prayed together, I very much felt the presence of the Holy Family.
 At that moment, I came to realize that for years I had seen myself as an “adopted” daughter of Our Lady and St. Joseph, but in a few short hours, I was becoming a bride of their son.
 Through my vocation, I was uniquely becoming a real part of the Holy Family for all eternity!

-As you enter into this Consecration to Jesus through St. Joseph my hope for you is that you would encounter the heart of St. Joseph in a profound and new way.
+[If you participate in the] Consecration to Jesus through St. Joseph, my hope for you is that you would encounter the heart of St. Joseph in a profound and new way.
 My prayer for you is that you would open your heart to all he desires to share with you and trust in his fatherly presence in your life.
 May this consecration be a journey of healing, intimacy, and joy.

 St. Joseph, pray for us!
 Pope St. John Paul II, pray for us!